apache/arrow/docs/source/cpp/parquet.rst

 =====================

-The :class:`arrow::FileReader` class reads data for an entire file or row group into an :class:`::arrow::Table`.
+The :class:`arrow::FileReader` class reads data for an entire file or row group into an :class:`arrow::Table`.

 The :class:`StreamReader` and :class:`StreamWriter` classes allow for data to be written using a C++ input/output streams approach to